 After getting a proper education, you must apply for certification.
 There is no serious employer that will not ask for this certification to practice as a translator; no matter how good you are at your language pair, you need the certification to prove it.

 Are you starting on a translations career?
-Become certified and join the list of other translators in this lucrative field.
+Become a certified translator and join the list of other translators in this lucrative field.
 Potential employers or clients can easily find you through directories.

 3. Be Proficient